Shalene Cruz (She/Her/Them/They), M.A. ~ Editor in Chief & Founder

 Christina Litherland (She/Her), M.A. ~ Senior Editor & Co-Founder

 Never one to shy away from controversy, Christina Litherland proudly announces herself to the audience of Stentorian Bitch as a Feminist, Presbyterian, CODA, New Mexican, Democrat, and Political & Social Activist.
 As an alumna of Cottey College and member of P.E.O., Christina cares deeply for and supports the education of women at all times, under any circumstance, and in every aspect of life from reproductive health to political advocacy.
 As the product of a bilingual (English; American Sign Language) & bicultural home (hearing mother; Deaf father), Christina recognizes the struggles that face members of minority communities, particularly those where multiple shades of one’s different identities collide.
 She is the former Managing Editor of The New Mexico Review and while she’s had some success as a writer, she much prefers to read, research, edit, and help shape the writings of others.
 Writing Center scholarship, historical fiction, personal prose narratives, and technical writing are uppermost on her list of literary pursuits.

 April Crespin (She/Her/Them/They), M.A. ~ Senior Editor & Co-Founder

 April Crespin, is a New Mexican, Feminist, Bisexual, LGBTQ+ ally, Dog Mom, and writer of creative nonfiction.
 When writing, she likes to experiment with form.
-She enjoys reading all genres of writing, especially those that break conventional rules such as blending poetry and prose.
+She enjoys reading all genres of writing, especially those that break conventional rules such as blending poetry and prose, but especially loves creative nonfiction writing.
 April has been diagnosed with anxiety and major depressive disorder, supports those in the mental health community, and explores the topic of mental health in her writing.